Frequently asked questions

 I would like to study for a Bachelor's degree at UTA, do I need to pay the fee?

-NB!
-Non-EU/EEA citizents will need to pay tuition fees in Bachelor's programmes taught in English, but at the moment the UTA does not offer Bachelor's programmes in English.
+Non-EU/EEA citizents will need to pay tuition fees in Bachelor's programmes taught in English.
+At the moment the UTA does not offer Bachelor's programmes in English, but you should know that we are making plans to offer some Bachelor's degree programmes in future, not in 2018 but possibly in 2019.

 No. Students in Doctoral programmes taught in English or in Finnish do not need to pay tuition fees.

 I started my studies at UTA in 2016, in one of the Master's programmes taught in English.
-Will I need to pay tuition fees in 2017?
+Will I need to start paying tuition fees in 2017?

 No. Students who have started their studies before August 2017 do not need to pay tuition fees for their studies, even if they continue studying in the autumn 2017 or after that.